google/osv-scanner/USAGE.md

 By default, OSV-Scanner will not scan files that are ignored by `.gitignore` files.
 If the specified file is not part of a git repository, `.gitignore` files are parsed recursively starting from the target directory, otherwise they are parsed from the root of the git repository as typical.

-The `--no-ignore` flag can be used force the scanner to scan ignored files.
+The `--no-ignore` flag can be used to force the scanner to scan ignored files.

 ### Specify SBOM